 Losing one's ability to walk is distressing, and patients may be anxious before walking or performing other movements.
 Music can help calm a patient before he starts to do seemingly simple tasks like walking, said Ms Chiang.
 She uses the keyboard, guitar, drums or autoharp during therapy, depending on a patient's needs.

-Parkinson disease can have an impact on mental health
+Parkinson's disease can impact mental health

 Patients often become depressed and withdrawn because of the disabling effects of the disease.
 Again, music can play a role in providing social and emotional support.
 When a patient finds it difficult to confide in his family or friends about the problems he is facing, Ms Chiang uses music to initiate conversation with him.
 She might give him an exercise in writing the lyrics to well-known tunes as a way of expressing himself.

 Doctors recommend music therapy if they think a patient may benefit from it.
-Studies elsewhere have testified to the benefits of music therapy in treating various diseases, including Parkinson, although this type of therapy is not considered standard hospital care.
+Studies elsewhere have testified to the benefits of music therapy in treating various diseases, including Parkinson's, although this type of therapy is not considered standard hospital care.

 Each session lasts for 30 minutes and the costs are not claimable from Medisave as it does not fall under any welfare scheme.
 The number of sessions required depends on the patient's condition and the short- and long-term goals set by his doctor.
 The music therapist structures the course of therapy to facilitate these objectives.

 When a patient is referred for gait training, he will first walk 10 metres for a physiotherapist to assess his walking speed in paces per minute.
 The music therapist then translates this into beats per minute to determine the required musical rhythm.
-When the patient becomes more adept at movement, this rhythm is used to train him to walk: the patient takes leftright steps according to the beat of the music.
+When the patient becomes more adept at movement, this rhythm is used to train him to walk: the patient takes left-right steps according to the beat of the music.

-- The disease occurs when the nerve cells in the brain that produce the chemical called dopamine die.
+Parkinson's disease occurs when the nerve cells in the brain that produce the chemical called dopamine die.
 Dopamine allows messages to be sent to the parts of the brain that coordinate movement.
 It is not known why these nerve cells die.

-- In the early stages of Parkinson disease, symptoms may be so mild that they go undetected.
+In the early stages of Parkinson's disease, symptoms may be so mild that they go undetected.
 As the disease progresses, symptoms become more obvious and worsen till they become disabling in the late stages.
 Among the more common symptoms are the shaking of the arms or legs when at rest, stiffness of the arms, legs or body, and slow movement.